scalacenter/tooling-working-groups/nominations/olaf-pall-geirsson.md

 ## Proposer

-This candidate has been nominated by Alexey Alekhin (@laughedelic) and seconded by *seconder*.
+This candidate has been nominated by Alexey Alekhin (@laughedelic) and seconded by Eugene Burmako (@xeno-by).

 ## Qualifications and Experience